LRSORRENTI/Website-Analysis/CompetitorWebsiteAnalysis/03_Fence-Marketing-Pros/03_Fence-Marketing-pros.md

 - Some of the line-height for h2's is a bit too much I think EX: on this page https://www.chesterfieldfencingandmore.com/virginia-beach/gallery/
   Scrolling down to the 'Schedule your free' 'Estimate today', using 2rem or 35px line height is a cleaner look

+- On some of the FAQ's like on this page https://www.chesterfieldfencingandmore.com/gate-installation/ when you toggle an FAQ item the background image zooms in and out, could be better visually if that didn't occur